Awe for Students

 Awe promotes well-being in youth.

-- At-risk youth taking part in a white-water rafting adventure reported greater well-being after their participation.
+- Young people taking part in a white-water rafting adventure reported greater well-being after their participation.
 This increase in well-being was predicted by their reports of experiencing greater awe during the rafting adventure, rather than their experience of other positive emotions, like joy or pride.

 Awe fosters a sense of belonging.

 - Some research suggests that spending time in nature can increase childrens’ sense of awe and their sense of belonging.